 Decades passed.
 The people grew complacent.
 The memories of the Tuurngap all but faded.
 Until, one night, an innocent mother left the door to her home open.
 Her son was lying sick on the floor before the fire, and she went next door to get medicine for him.
 She returned to her home as the Tuurngap dragged her son out into the snow and then into the sky.
 She never saw him again.

 The village elders this time called for all children to be shut inside at dusk, the doors and windows to be locked, and the people to be vigilant.
 No more deals.
 No more loss.

 But with time, people moved in and out of the village.
-The rules were not passed on and new families saw their children captured.
-And those children that were overly brave or arrogant challenged the Tuurngap and stayed out at night.
-They vanished regularly.
+The story and rules were not passed on, and new families saw their children captured.
+Now the Hunter faced the fact that the Tuurngap was no longer limiting Themselves to the indigenous children.
+All were fair game.

-The German twins ran past an Avis rental car, across a gravel driveway, to the family’s rental cabin and burst through the door.
-Jehu waited until he heard their parents’ shouting and crying and then laughter at the return of their children.
+The German twins ran past an Avis rental car and across a gravel driveway, to the family’s rental cabin and burst through the door.
+The Hunter waited until he heard their parents’ shouting and crying and then laughter at the return of their children.
 He sat down in his boat, ripped the engine to life, and set out for home again.

 Part 4: The End

 The Hunter woke from a nightmare in a terrible sweat, his pajama shirt clinging to his back.
 In the nightmare, he’d stood outside his childhood home.
 His mother appeared at the edge of the woods and walked stiff-legged toward him.
 She held a red flannel shirt with something wrapped in it.
 She stopped within arm’s reach and held the bundle up for him to take.
 He took the shirt and the object from her.
 She floated back into the forest, fading out as she moved away from him.